aakashvishu120/Fun-Do-App/README.md

+Pages :
+- dashboard
+- login
+- signUp

+Component
+- archive
+- color-picker
+- editlabel
+- note-menu
+- notes-card-container
+- notes-icon
+- remainder
+- trash

+What is done today:
+What I will do next:
+Is there any hurdle/block/issue you faced:

 1. Parent-to-Child Communication:
 @Input() Decorator: This is the primary method for passing data from a parent component to a child component.
 The parent binds a property to an input property on the child.
 TypeScript